BerjisTech/GiftersClub-iOS/IAP.md

 We sell tokens (coins) as consumable products; users spend tokens on gifts and wishlists.
 Gifts are NOT IAP items.

-- Suggested product IDs (can change later, but IDs are immutable once created):
-  - `tokens_70`
-  - `tokens_150`
-  - `tokens_375`
-  - `tokens_800`
-- Token counts are iOS‑specific and sized to cover Apple’s commission and withdrawal fees.
-Adjust server mapping as needed.
+- Current product ID: `gift_token` priced at $0.99.
+- Grant: 70 tokens per purchase (approx. 30% platform fee accounted).
+- If pricing or fee assumptions change, you can adjust the token grant here (client) and/or on the server mapping.

 ## Create IAP Products in App Store Connect

 1. ASC → My Apps → Your App → In‑App Purchases → + → New In‑App Purchase.
 2. Type: Consumable.
 3. Reference Name: Human label (e.g., "Tokens 70").
-4. Product ID: Must match the app (e.g., `tokens_70`).
+4. Product ID: Must match the app (e.g., `gift_token`).
 5. Pricing: Choose a Price Tier.
 You can customize per region later.
 6. Localizations: Add Display Name and Description for at least your primary locale.
 7. Cleared for Sale: Yes.